Julieta Cruz

-Julieta Cruz Navarette (born 4 June 1996) is an Argentine footballer who plays for Boca Juniors and the Argentina women's national football team.
+Julieta Micaela Cruz (born 4 June 1996) is an Argentine footballer who plays as a right-back for Primera División A club Boca Juniors and the Argentina women's national team.

 Early life

 Cruz was born in General Alvear in Mendoza Province.
 She played youth football on boys' teams until the age of 14.

 Club career

 River Plate

 In 2014, Cruz joined River Plate aged 17.
 After a game against Porto Nuervo, she was diagnosed with paroxysmal supraventricular tachycardia.
 River declined to fund treatment and she departed the club.

 Boca Juniors

 In 2016, Cruz joined Boca Juniors.
 In August 2019, Cruz signed her first professional contract with Boca.

 International career

-On 23 October 2021, Cruz made her debut for the Argentina national team in a 6–1 loss to Mexico at Estadio Gregorio "Tepa" Gómez.
+On 17 September 2021, Cruz made her debut for the Argentina national team in a 3–1 loss to Brazil at Estádio Governador Ernani Sátyro.